beched/libpywebhack/README.md

     * Check if there're some source code backups of the scenario left in the public access (method `fuzzbackups`)
     * Try to find the subdomains of the current host (method `brutesubs`.
 It's multi-threaded, a thread-method is `dobrute`)
     * Check if the javascript source code matches the DOM XSS regexps by .mario (method `domxsstest`)
-    * Try to find the vulnerabilities in the known parameters of web application by sending some universal payloads
+    * Try to find the vulnerabilities in the known parameters of web application by sending some universal payloads (method `minifuzz`)

 #Examples of usage
 * Let's try something with ASP.NET site